A Rigorous Framework for the Mean Field Limit of Multilayer Neural Networks: Main Result: Connection between Neural Network and MF Limit

 To formalize a connection between the neural network and its MF limit, we consider their initializations.
 In practical scenarios, to set the initial parameters $\mathbf{W}\left(0\right)$ of the neural network, one typically randomizes $\mathbf{W}\left(0\right)$ according to some distributional law $\rho$.
-We note that since the neural network is defined w.r.t. a set of finite integers $\left\{ n_{1},...,n_{L}\right\} $, so is $\rho$.
-In order to take a certain many-neurons limit, it is necessary to consider a family of initialization laws, each of which is indexed by the set of finite integers $\left\{ n_{1},...,n_{L}\right\} $:
+We note that since the neural network is defined w.r.t. a set of finite integers ${\bf n}=\left\{ n_{1},...,n_{L}\right\} $ that represents its size, so is $\rho$.
+In the context of infinite-width limits of neural networks, we would like to accommodate a sequence of neural networks of diverging sizes ${\bf n}$ (where $n_{1},...,n_{L-1}\to\infty$ and $n_{L}=1$).
+As such, it is useful to also consider a family $\mathsf{Init}$ of initialization laws, each of which is indexed by the set of finite integers ${\bf n}=\left\{ n_{1},...,n_{L}\right\} $ (with $n_{L}=1$):